Interval Measure is a financial ratio that allows a company to understand

-Financial analysis refers to an activity of assessing financial statements to judge the performance of a company.
-Financial statement analysis has three broad tools – Ratio Analysis, DuPont Analysis and Common Size Financials.
+Financial analysis refers to an activity of assessing financial statements to judge the financial performance of a company.
+It helps in assessing profitability, solvency, liquidity and stability.
+Financial statement analysis has three broad tools – Ratio Analysis, DuPont Analysis, and Common Size Financials.
 Out of all, ratio analysis is the most prominent.
-Liquidity, capital structure, turnover, growth and valuation ratios are utilized to judge different aspects of a business.
+Liquidity, capital structure, turnover, growth and valuation ratios help in judging different aspects of a business.
 Financial analysis is useful in assessment, comparison, and valuation of a company.
 Different stakeholders utilize different ratios for their varied purposes.

-Financial analysis is the most talked about term in the financial world.
+Financial analysis is the ‘most talked about’ term in the financial world.
 When we think of financial analysis, the first thing that comes to mind is ratio analysis.
 But, ratio analysis of what?
-Ratio analysis of financial statements of a business is done.
+Ratio analysis of financial statements of business is done.
 So, essentially, it is safe to say that financial analysis is as good as financial statement analysis.

 Though ratio analysis is the most prominent tool for analyzing financial statements, there are some more tools which assist in conducting the financial analysis for a business organization.
 The tools are as follows:

 Ratio analysis, the most widely utilized tool, involves calculating ratios from the financial statements to draw significant insight into the financial statements.
 Financial statements include the profit and loss account and balance sheet of a company.
-In general, we understand ratios as some figure divided by other.
-They have a very significant role to play in finance because these ratios provide an in-depth understanding of the business which cannot be understood by just looking at the standalone financial statements.
+Where profit and loss statements show the result either profit or loss and the balance sheet shows the financial position of the company.
+In general, we understand ratios the division of two figures.
+They have a very significant role to play in finance.
+This is because these ratios provide an in-depth understanding of the business which one cannot understand by merely looking at the standalone financial statements.

 In essence, ratio analysis enhances the usability of financial statements.
-Profit and loss statement, one part of financial statements, just calculate the profit that the company has made.
-It does not answer the question whether it is sufficient or not but it is answered by ratio analysis.
+The profit and loss statement which is one of the parts of the financial statements just calculates the profit of the company.
+It does not answer the question whether it is sufficient or not.
+But the Ratio Analysis answers the same.

 For example, a ratio of net profit to sales indicates the percentage of net profit margin.
-When this ratio is compared with the industry standards, we can come to a conclusion whether the company has performed good or bad.
-In the other instance, if we compare it with previous year’s margins, we can assess whether the company is improving, stable or downgraded compared to its past performance.
+When this ratio is compared with the industry standards, we can come to a conclusion of a company’s good or bad performance.
+In the other instance, if we compare it with the previous year’s margins, we can assess whether the company is improving, stable or downgraded in comparison to its past performance.
 This is how financial analysis augments the worth of preparing financial statements.

 Ratios are classified into following types:

 Profitability ratios are the evaluation method for an organization.
-Profit is the main motive of every organization and these ratios judge how well an organization has achieved its goal of profits.
+Profit is the main motive of every organization and these ratios help judge the organization achievement of profits.
 There are 2 types such as profit margin & rate of return ratios.
 Profit margin ratios include gross profit margin and a net profit margin and it judges the profitability at different stages.
 The rate of return ratios include return on equity, return on assets, earning power, return on capital employed.